vantage6/vantage6-workshop/learners/setup.md

 - Conda (latest version)
 - Python v3.10
 - Python packages:
   - jupyterlab
   - vantage6
   - vantage6-client
   - vantage6-algorithm-tools

 ### Docker

-We recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your system, which is the easiest way to install Docker.
+We recommend installing Docker Desktop on your system, which is the easiest way to install Docker.
+You can download it [here](https://www.docker.com/products/docker-desktop).
+Docker Desktop is available for MacOS, Windows, and Linux.

 You can follow the official instructions to install Docker Desktop on [MacOS](https://docs.docker.com/desktop/install/mac-install/), [Windows](https://docs.docker.com/desktop/install/windows-install/), or [Linux](https://docs.docker.com/desktop/install/linux-install/).

 ::: callout

 #### Linux users

 If you have Docker Engine installed on your Linux system and want to use it instead of Docker Desktop, you must make sure that it can run Docker containers without `sudo`.
-For that, please check the [guide](https://docs.docker.com/engine/install/linux-postinstall/) for more information.
+Please follow the instructions in [this guide](https://docs.docker.com/engine/install/linux-postinstall/) to set that up.
 :::

 After installing the Docker Desktop, open the application, and then verify the installation by running the command in your terminal: